• Chicago Downtown Office

 Quit claim deeds are a useful and effective tool for individuals going through a divorce.
 They make it easy to transfer equity in marital real property and many times can be drafted by the same attorney you are using in the divorce.
 It is important that if you are going to sign a quit claim deed, you have your own attorney review the document and have a signed agreement in place.
 Once the quitclaim deed is signed, it is difficult to undo the transfer.

 If you are going through a divorce and want to explore if quit claim deed is right for your situation, be sure to seek experienced legal advice.
 Feel free to contact our office today to schedule a confidential consultation.
-Our team of experienced and top-rated family law and divorce attorneys will help you make the right choices.
+Our team of experienced and top-rated family law and divorce attorneys in Chicago will help you make the right choices.

 Was this information helpful?